maiskt/hackathon.github.io/docs/09-IFG.md

 ----

 ## INFML_SERVICE
-This subsection asks the respondent, if a member of an IFG, what services they are provided.
+This subsection asks about the services provided to the respondent by the informal societies or group saving schemes they belong to.
-These questions are all binary, with 1 meaning "Yes" and 2 meaning "No".
+These questions are all binary, with values 1 for "Yes" and 2 for "No".
 *Do you receive the following services through any of the informal societies or group saving schemes that you personally belong to?*

 Variable | Reason